weipeng/gossipcala/README.md

 If you find this is at least of some interest to you, just take it.

 ## Contributor
-I would like to stress that the code is also contributed by @wuliaososhunhun https://github.com/wuliaososhunhun.
+I would like to stress that the implementation is also contributed by @wuliaososhunhun https://github.com/wuliaososhunhun.
-He has contributed to the code at least as much as I have (or probably even more than I have).
+He has contributed to the codebase at least as much as I have (or probably even more than I have).
 He should be given the credit.

 # Running the Code